 It’s generally good news, the best kind of reassurance we could hope for if you or a loved one is not well, and this card comes up on the future timeline.
 The reader is detecting recovery.

 Image from The Gilded Tarot, by kind permission of Ciro Marchetti

-This card does exactly what it says on the tin.
-It correlates to the month of Leo and this can be the answer to a question, ‘when?’
+But this card also correlates to the month of Leo, and this can be the answer to a question, ‘when?’

 The younger daughter passed her driving theory test yesterday.
 I was optimistic that she would, because I had asked about the outcome and drawn just one card: The Strength card.

 It was her third attempt at £31 a pop.
 Still, I didn’t have to pass this test when I passed my driving test.
-All I had had to do was answer 3 or 4 theory questions at the end of the practical.
+All I had had to do was answer 3 or 4 theory questions at the end of the practical exam.

-Beyond this, Life demands we have a go and take risks and sometimes challenge the odds, taking the jumps and the falls.
+Beyond this, Life demands we have a go and take risks and be ready to challenge the odds, taking the jumps and the falls.

-She wanted me do a sample theort driving test online with her test last night.
-Thank goodness I passed it or I’d never have heard the end of it.
+Oh lawd help me now, I thought.
+And thank goodness I passed it or I’d never have heard the end of it.

-Il Matrimonio, her dad, has so far declined to do the test, saying she’s a cocky little git and she’d better pass her practical first time.
+Il Matrimonio, her dad, meanwhile, refused to do the test, saying she was a cocky little git, he wasn’t not the one doing his driving test, and she’d better pass the practical exam first time.